Donald Trump On Tape: Omarosa Releases Recording Of Trump After She Was Fired Claiming No One Told Him [AUDIO]

-On a new audio recording released Monday by former White House aide Omarosa Maginault-Newman, Donald Trump claims that he does not know what happens in the Whole House because, “they run a big operation,” and claims to be surprised to learn that Maginault-Newman — a former Apprentice contestant who was named to a high-ranking White House communications position by Trump — had been fired the day before, NBC News reported Monday morning.
+In a new audio recording released Monday by former White House aide Omarosa Manigault Newman, Donald Trump claims that he does not know what happens in the Whole House because “they run a big operation,” and claims to be surprised to learn that Manigault Newman — a former Apprentice contestant who was named to a high-ranking White House communications position by Trump — had been fired the day before, NBC News reported Monday morning.

-Maginault-Newman’s release of the Trump recording comes a day after she released a recording of her own firing by White House Chief of Staff John Kelly, in which Kelly appears to threaten her with legal action, as The New York Times reported.
+Manigault Newman’s release of the Trump recording comes a day after she released a recording of her own firing by White House Chief of Staff John Kelly, in which Kelly appears to threaten her with legal action, as The New York Times reported.

-“There are pretty significant legal issues that we hope don’t develop into something that, that’ll make it ugly for you,” Kelly is heard telling Maginault-Newman on the recording which released Sunday, and which was played during her interview on NBC’s Meet The Press program, as Inquisitr reported.
+“There are pretty significant legal issues that we hope don’t develop into something that, that’ll make it ugly for you,” Kelly is heard telling Manigault Newman on the recording which released Sunday, and which was played during her interview on NBC’s Meet The Press program, as Inquisitr reported.

 On Monday, the former Trump aide appeared on the same network, for an interview on The Today Show.
 During that appearance, she released audio of what she described as a phone call she received from Trump in December of last year, on the day following her dismissal by Kelly.
 Audio of that call may be heard in the Today Show video excerpt below.